Canon 2000D vs Sony RX10 IV

 It is notable that the RX10 IV has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 2000D does not feature such a mic input.

-Both the 2000D and the RX10 IV are recent models that feature in their makers' current product line-up.
+Both the 2000D and the RX10 IV are recent models that are part of the current product line-up.
 The RX10 IV replaced the earlier Sony RX10 III, while the 2000D followed on from the Canon 1300D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon 2000D better than the Sony RX10 IV or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.